 The benefits of contests

 We all know the benefits of raising an unmaterialistic baby.
 There’s many benefits to competition, too, including physical and psychological benefits that result from contests where children compete among one another.
-Indeed, we should teach our children about winning and losing at a very young age, both for the purpose of exploring how self-esteem When a child contest becomes abusecan be impacted by these life aspects and to build individual character in young ones.
+Indeed, we should teach our children about winning and losing at a very young age, both for the purpose of exploring how self-esteem can be impacted by these life aspects and to build individual character in young ones.
 But competition can also be a recipe for hostility, aggression, frustration and aggravation.
 A child contest becomes abuse when kids begin detesting one another, become irrational, break relationships or feel crippled by the results.
 Lessons in cooperation, teamwork and constructive victory, however, can be beautiful lessons when all goes well in a contest.
 Parents should seek out these healthy contests for children, and avoid subjecting our children to the egos of parents who forget that fun is more important than victory.
 If a child is not nurturing his or her good traits, parents must step in and stop the contest.

 Choose contests based on age